Esri/torii-provider-arcgis/README.md

 ArcGIS authentication provider & adapters for Torii, packaged as an Ember CLI Addon.

 ## Notes
 This is beta software.
-While the provider works for both App and IFrame UX flows, the dummy (test) app does not sign out correctly when using the App flow.
+The intention of this addon is to enable an application to authenticate user using ArcGIS.com oAuth.
+It does not currently, nor is it planned, to handle federation of ArcGIS Server credentials.

 ## Usage